huffyhenry/huffyhenry.github.io/_posts/2018-07-12-worldcup-contest.md

 _This short write-up was posted
 [directly on Github](https://github.com/huffyhenry/dixon-coles-worldcup) two days before the 2018 World Cup final.
-It's not a very serious bit of analysis, but I am still proud of the marital teamwork displayed here._
+It's not a very serious bit of analysis, but I am still proud of our marital teamwork._
 </small>

 My wife entered a World Cup prediction contest at her workplace.